RickStrahl/MarkdownMonster/README.md

 # Markdown Monster
-### An extensible Markdown Editor and Weblog Publisher for Windows
+### An extensible Markdown Editor, Viewer and Weblog Publisher for Windows

 ![](Art/MarkdownMonster.png)